pedr0sorio/lefusion-slicer/README.md

 It is composed of the code related to the slicer extension + the code related to the backend server where the inpainiting computations are done.

+> [!NOTE]
-**NOTE**: *You can have both the server and slicer running on the same local machine if you have a GPU connected to it.
-Otherwise, you can have the server running on a remote machine attached to a GPU and access it via port forwarding.*
+> You can have both the server and slicer running on the same local machine if you have a GPU connected to it.
+Otherwise, you can have the server running on a remote machine attached to a GPU and access it via port forwarding.

 <kbd>
 <img src="media/results-lfs.png">